HunySodar/exercise_all/README.md

-# there is personal exercise in alg.
+# there is personal exercise in some subjects.